Left-facing arrow icon in white color, commonly used for navigation or forward actions.

 Scope is dramatically narrowed.
 Mandatory reporting is now limited to companies meeting both of the following thresholds:

 This represents an approximate 85–90% reduction in scope compared to the original CSRD rollout.
 Listed SMEs are removed entirely.
-Non-EU companies are only captured if they exceed €450 million in EU turnover and have a EU subsidiary or branch generating more than €200 million within the EU.
+Non-EU companies are only captured if they exceed €450 million in EU turnover and have an EU subsidiary or branch generating more than €200 million within the EU.
+According to EFRAG, this reduces the number of non-EU companies in scope from approximately 10,000 to around 1,200.
+For UK-headquartered businesses specifically, approximately 150 to 200 companies are estimated to remain in scope.
+EFRAG is expected to publish a draft reporting standard for non-EU companies (N-ESRS) for consultation in mid-July 2026, which will set out the specific disclosure requirements for those that remain within scope.

 Small businesses get relief too.
 Voluntary ESG reporting standards are introduced for SMEs (Small and Medium Enterprises with fewer than 1,000 employees) through the VSME standard, to reduce upstream data request burdens from larger supply chain partners.

 The underlying standards are simplified.
-Sector-specific ESRS requirements have been removed and mandatory data points have been cut by approximately 70%---though the double materiality principle survives, meaning companies still report on both financial materiality (risks to business performance) and impact materiality (their environmental and social impact).
+Sector-specific ESRS requirements have been removed and mandatory data points have been cut by over 60%, with total data points reduced by over 70% following the removal of all voluntary disclosures---though the double materiality principle survives, meaning companies still report on both financial materiality (risks to business performance) and impact materiality (their environmental and social impact).

 The Omnibus I Directive also significantly narrows the scope of CSDDD.
 It now applies only to:

-- Non-EU companies with more than €1.5 billion in EU turnover
+• Non-EU companies generating more than €1.5 billion in net turnover within the EU (no employee threshold applies to non-EU entities)

 There is no fixed five-year assessment cycle.
 Due diligence must be ongoing and risk-based.